WQKT: History

 In the 1980s, WWST-FM flipped to country music, which it continued to air for four decades.
 The call letters changed to WQKT on October 10, 1983.
 The station used the syndicated Westwood One "Mainstream Country" music service.

-Christian Contemporary

 On November 13, 2023, Dix Broadcasting announced it would sell WQKT and WKVX to River Radio Ministries.
 The price tag was $3,050,000.
 River Radio took over operations on May 1, 2024.

 Under River Radio Ministries, the station flipped to Christian adult contemporary music.
 It uses "The River" network from River Radio, primarily simulcasting 104.9 WCVO in Columbus.
 The station's local morning show, "Morning Edition" moves to WKVX 960.
 The station continues to air a farming news program, "The Farm Hour with Ron Hamilton."
 Also continuing are broadcasts of local high school and College of Wooster athletics.
 All professional sports play-by-play broadcasts were dropped with the sale, except for a few weeks of the Cleveland Cavaliers, whose season ended soon after.